ChocolateAdventurouz/Winamp-BigBentoREDUX/README.md

 Winamp 5.6x or newer are the recommended Winamp versions to run the skin properly.
 <BR>
-*UPDATE*: Winamp 5.7 has [an issue with the CoverPlaying mod](Known Issues/Bugs).
+*UPDATE*: Winamp 5.7 has [an issue with the CoverPlaying mod]().
 I suggest [removing the mod](https://github.com/SecurityRaven/Winamp-BigBentoREDUX#disabling-the-coverplaying-mod) or go to a newer version of Winamp (5.666 or 5.8)
 <br>
 WACUP Beta might have problems on it due to its ``gen_ff.dll`` (press f to pay gen_ff to work).
 If it works properly, then you are lucky.
 If not, :/
 ## Installing the skin:
 - On the repo, press code -> Download ZIP
-- Create a folder called "Big Bento Redux" on ``<your winamp installation directory>\Skins`` and extract the contents of the folder into the folder
+- Create a folder called "Big Bento Redux" on ``<your Winamp installation directory>\Skins`` and extract the contents of the folder into the folder
 - Run Winamp or WACUP and select the skin.
 - Enjoy!
 ## Compiling the scripts (maki)